 Buying A Mobile Home in Santa Cruz County?
 What You Need to Know

-First, a small but important detail is the differences between mobile and manufactured homes.
-Most people use the two terms interchangeably, but it turns out there is a difference.
+It is important to understand the differences between mobile and manufactured homes.
 In 1976, stricter standards were put in place for the construction of mobile homes and with these codes came a name change – all mobile homes built after July 15, 1976 are called manufactured homes.
-The HUD code that was enacted in 1976 involved regulating the quality of all aspects of building manufactured homes, including:
+These new laws were designed to ensure the quality of all aspects of building manufactured homes, including:

 - Design and construction